Generalizing Goodstein's theorem and Cichon's independence proof: Introduction

 We are going to introduce quotients $\Tquok$ and $\Tcircquok$ of $\T$ and $\Tcirc$, respectively, to base $k$ where $k\in[2,\om)$.
 The sets $\Tk:=\Tcircquok\cap\Om_1$, each of which is cofinal in $\T\cap\Om_1$ and which are $\subseteq$-increasing in $k$, will be the canonical analogues of the quotients $\Equok$ mentioned above.
 Consider as an instructive basic example the tower $k_k$ of height $k$ of exponentiation to base $k$.
 Clearly, $k_k[k\mapsto\om]\in\Equok$, so that the direct limit corresponding to $k_k$ in $\Esc$ is $\om_k$, the tower of height $k$ of exponentiation to base $\om$.
 This does not hold in $\Tcircquok$, where the corresponding ideal object is $\epsn=\lim_{n<\om}\om_n$.
 The sets $\Tk$ therefore provide more refined hierarchies of ideal objects uniquely denoting natural numbers, and functions $\Ck$ will act as their enumeration functions, see Theorem \ref{maintheo}.

-These preparations allow us to quite canonically generalize Goodstein's theorem \cite{Goodstein} and Cichon's independence proof in \cite{Cichon1983} to obtain independence of the theory $\pioneonecanod$, the biggest of the ``big five'' theories in Simpson's book on reverse mathematics.
-The argumentation, ``\emph{Cichon's trick}'', is as follows: Given a starting base $k\in[2,\om)$ and a natural number $N\in\N$, by Theorem \ref{maintheo} we obtain a unique $\al\in\Tk$ such that The Goodstein operation of incrementing the base of representation and subsequent subtraction of $1$ is then given by where we used Lemma \ref{tricklem}.
+These preparations allow us to quite canonically generalize Goodstein's theorem \cite{Goodstein} and Cichon's independence proof in \cite{Cichon1983} to obtain independence of the theory $\pioneonecanod$.
+The argumentation, ``{\it Cichon's trick}'', is as follows: Given a starting base $k\in[2,\om)$ and a natural number $N\in\N$, by Theorem \ref{maintheo} we obtain a unique $\al\in\Tk$ such that The Goodstein operation of incrementing the base of representation and subsequent subtraction of $1$ is then given by where we used Lemma \ref{tricklem}.
 Iterating the procedure yields so that we obtain the generalized Goodstein sequence Termination of the generalized Goodstein sequence is therefore expressed by and noting that $\Ck\al=0$ if and only if $\al=0$, we may reformulate the generalized Goodstein principle as follows:

 Thus, transfinite induction up to Takeuti ordinal proves this generalized Goodstein principle.
 Independence then follows, once we show that the function $\hk:\T\cap\Om_1\to\N$ defined by

 can easily be expressed in terms of the Hardy function $H_\al$, as in \cite{Cichon1983} for the original Goodstein principle.
 Defining Hardy hierarchy along Takeuti ordinal (i.e.\ the initial segment $\T\cap\Om_1$) in the same way as in \cite{Cichon1983} by